digitranslab/fwego/docs/development/directory-structure.md

   optional.
 * `core`: is a required app that is installed by default.
 It contains some abstract concepts that are reused throughout the backend.
-It also contains the code for the workspace and application concepts that are at the core of Baserow.
+It also contains the code for the workspace and application concepts that are at the core of Fwego.
 Of course there are also helper classes, functions, and decorators that can be reused.
 * `manage.py`: the Django manage.py file to execute management commands.

 ### tests

-The tests folder contains a baserow folder which matches the directory structure of the `src/baserow` folder.
+The tests folder contains a fwego folder which matches the directory structure of the `src/fwego` folder.
 Instead of it containing the source files it contains the tests.
 The files always start with `test_` to ensure they are picked up by pytest.
 They always end with the name of the related file in the source directory.